webpack/webpack.js.org/content/how-to/develop.md

   - SpaceK33z
 ---

-On this page we'll explain three ways to develop with webpack.
+On this page we'll explain how to get started with developing and how to choose one of three tools to develop.
 It is assumed you already have a webpack configuration file.

-webpack can be used with **watch mode**.
-In this mode webpack will watch your files, and recompile when they change.
-**webpack-dev-server** provides an easy to use development server with fast live reloading.
-If you already have a development server and want full flexibility, **webpack-dev-middleware** can be used as middleware.

-webpack-dev-server and webpack-dev-middleware use in-memory compilation, meaning that the bundle will not be saved to disk.
-This makes compiling faster and results in less mess on your file system.

-In most cases **you'll want to use webpack-dev-server**, since it's the easiest to get started with and offers much functionality out-of-the-box.

-We will explain how to get started with developing with each of the tools described above.

-W> Never use any of this in production.
+W> Never use any of these tools in production.
 Ever.

-## Adjusting Your Text Editor
+## 1. Adjusting Your Text Editor

 Some text editors have a "safe write" feature and enable this by default.
 As a result, saving a file will not always result in a recompile.